Petrobras: Significantly Overvalued

 (Source: Bloomberg, calculations by author)

-Now let us examine the company's cash flows and the shareholder compensation policy.
-As you can see, Petroleo Brasileiro is recovering in terms of free cash flow generating.
+Now, let us examine the company's cash flows and the shareholder compensation policy.
+As you can see, Petroleo Brasileiro is recovering in terms of free cash flow generation.
 Unfortunately, the company has not paid dividends since February 2014.
 Considering the necessity of repaying the high amount of debt, we think that the future free cash flows will be primarily used for this purpose.
 Hence, the company cannot be considered as a favorable investment opportunity for investors looking for dividend income.

 (Source: Bloomberg, calculations by author)